- 2020-A-1: Change the English name of Olive Warbler Peucedramus taeniatus to Ocotero

-YES.
-It might be a distinct species, but I don’t think the current data demonstrate that.
+NO. It might be a distinct species, but I don’t think the current data demonstrate that.
 I agree with the proposal that it is best to await its rediscovery or genetic analysis of the type that establish it as a distinct lineage.

 NO. Despite the new evidence, this remains a one-off and thus more likely to be of hybrid origin.
 We should not expect hybrids to have intermediate phenotypes.
 Genetic data would help resolve this.

 NO, as per the proposal recommendation.
 With N=1 in terms of specimens, extreme caution is required in my opinion.
 Although the data presented suggest that it cannot be a hybrid, I also would prefer some genetic data, although given the poor DNA likely available from the 1895 type, the controversy may not be resolvable by DNA either (e.g. the ongoing controversy over Heliangelus zusii).
 In South American, more than 60 (!) “species” of hummingbirds have been described that are currently considered hybrids or aberrant individuals.
 This family is exceptionally prone to oddball hybrids and odd plumages

 2020-A-6: Change the linear sequence of species in the genus Dendrortyx

 YES.
 This change in linear sequence is needed given the available data.